-Someone asked me a while back whether Arsenal would have been better off staying at Highbury another ten or 12 years, and be moving now, as Spurs are.
+Someone asked me a while back whether Arsenal would have been better off staying at Highbury another ten or 12 years before building a new stadium, in what you might call the Spurs method.
 I considered this for a few seconds and decided that it was a flawed theory.
-But, said the questioner, look what’s happened: as soon as we moved the trophies dried up and it became all about money; if we’d stayed put wouldn’t Arsène still be doing whatever he was doing at Highbury, thus almost guaranteeing more success?
+But, said the questioner, look what’s happened: as soon as we moved the trophies dried up and it became all about money; if we’d stayed put wouldn’t Arsène have carried on doing whatever he was doing at Highbury, thus almost guaranteeing more success?

 Moving when we did allowed Arsenal to (on average) remain ahead of Liverpool, Spurs and Everton for a decade, and obviously everyone else bar the three mega-money clubs in Manchester and west London.
-Meanwhile Liverpool, Spurs and Everton have all spent that time dreaming and scheming about how they would catch up with Arsenal through new or expanded stadiums of their own.
-They’ve had several managers each, who have had varying levels of success during that time, but without the income of Arsenal it’s been harder to keep their noses in front on the rare occasions they’ve got there.
+Meanwhile Liverpool, Spurs and Everton spent that time dreaming and scheming about how they would catch up with Arsenal through new or expanded stadiums of their own.
+They had several managers each, who had varying levels of success during that time, but without the income of Arsenal it was harder to keep their noses in front on the rare occasions they got there.
 Liverpool and Spurs have won a single League Cup each since Arsenal left Highbury, and Everton have done nothing better than the giddy heights of fifth in the table.

 All this assumed that Arsenal would continue to operate at the same level both on and off the field.
-Financially there is little issue – Arsenal still have a bigger turnover than the chasing clubs.
+Financially there is little issue – Arsenal had a bigger turnover than the chasing clubs until Liverpool upped their game very recently.
 On the pitch Arsène Wenger’s consistency in reaching the top four come May became legendary, and eventually became taken for granted.
-But his influence ultimately waned to the point where, as for the last two seasons, a bigger budget than Liverpool and Spurs is not enough to stay ahead, while the three richer clubs have somewhat stabilised and can’t be relied on to have a poor transitional season.
-The new coaches at Liverpool and Spurs are better than the previous ones, while Arsène’s methods are stale and predictable.
+But his influence ultimately waned to the point where a bigger budget than Liverpool and Spurs wasn’t enough to stay ahead, while the three even richer clubs might still have the odd relatively poor season, but money pushed them back up again soon enough.
+Liverpool and Spurs got better coaches than before, while Arsène’s methods became stale and predictable.
 But that doesn’t take away from the fact that Arsenal and Arsène enjoyed that additional income for a decade, and however much you love Wenger, Arsenal’s average league position has undoubtedly been helped by the club’s income almost as much as the manager.
-In fact the gap between Arsenal and Spurs in terms of turnover and wage spend in 2017 was bigger than it was when Arsène was winning league titles.
+In fact the gap between Arsenal and Spurs in terms of turnover and wage spend in Arsène’s last season was bigger than it was when he was winning league titles.

 So yes, Arsenal were right to move when they did.
 The relative success (judged by average league position) since 2006 would have been a hell of a lot harder to achieve at Highbury.
 Unfortunately there are no trophies for average league position, leaving the majority of fans longing for a rollercoaster ride of highs and lows rather than the steady third or fourth place and a last-16 Champions League exit.
 Yes, Arsenal fans have been spoilt compared to many others, but human nature is for most people to still want more.
-The trouble is that the financial gap between Arsenal and some of their poorer rivals is closing and the coaching gap is already gone.
-It’s too late for Arsène to do anything about it now.
-Let’s see if the next man can.
+The trouble is that the financial gap between Arsenal and some of their previously poorer rivals is now gone and the coaching gap had already gone before that.
+Arsenal’s next manager will need to sort that out.